 First you need to download and install Dataedo on your computer.

 2. Create file repository

 When you start the application you will see this window.
-To create a file with your first documentation double-click Create file.
+To create a file with your first documentation double click the Create new repository option.

-Choose a location and a file name and click Create.
+Choose a location and a file name and click Save.